-The base game offers six clans to choose from: Stag, Goat, Wolf, Raven, Bear and Boar; and the DLCs will get you up to six more: Snake, Dragon, Horse, Kraken Ox, and the recently released Lynx clan which is especially quite fun.
+The base game offers six clans to choose from: Stag, Goat, Wolf, Raven, Bear and Boar; and the add-ons will get you up to six more at the time of writing: Snake, Dragon, Horse, Kraken Ox, and the recently released Lynx clan which is especially quite fun.

 Each one of these clans have different bonuses and for that reason, their play style and strategy are a little different so it’s worth breaking down exactly what each does and what playstyles they support.
-It’s worth noting a some DLC clans overlap a tad with vanilla clans, although that doesn’t mean they don’t have their own unique style as well.
+It’s worth noting a some of the newer clans can overlap with vanilla factions, although that doesn’t mean they don’t have their own unique style as well.

-Now, I suppose we all know a few things about the original clans.
+We probably know a few things about the original clans by now.
 The Stag and Goat clans are the best for the beginners; the former for all the starting bonuses and the latter for the sheep production, allowing you to get a stable economy without much difficulty.
 It’s worth keeping in mind that the Goat clan has a slower pace.

 More like this: The best RTS games on PC